aaronhackney/pycsfw/README.md

 ```

 ## 2. Get the domain UUID
-The domain UUIDs that your user has access to are stored in `csfw_client.token["DOMAINS"]` and the domain uuid is
+The domain UUIDs that your user has access to are stored in `csfw_client.token["DOMAINS"]` and a domain UUID is
 required for most API calls.

 To set the domain UUID for the client instance, use the `get_domain_uuid` method.